Angola–Nigeria relations: Economic relations

-In 2008, Angola took Nigeria's first place as Africa's top oil producer.
+In 2008, Angola took Nigeria's place as Africa's top oil producer.

 The Angolan Community in Nigeria (CAN) was created in 2009 by the Angolan embassy in Nigeria.

 Trade between Angola and Nigeria was worth US$2 million in 2016.
 Nigerian exports to Angola amounted to US$442,000 and Angolan exports to Nigeria amounted to US$1.56 million.